 For 5000 brochures, the price is $510.49, or .10¢ per brochure.

 I hope this guide has provided you a solid understanding about brochures.
+If you need examples to inspire your own brochure design, consider reading our listicle of brochure examples and why they work.
 Let me know in the comments what type of brochure you’ll be using, and link to it below.

 Click Here to get our FREE Google advertising guide and discover the 6 steps you can use to show up #1 in Google search